Nick Samac

-Nicholas Samac (/ˈseɪmæk/ SAY-mak; born August 21, 2001) is an American professional football center for the Carolina Panthers of the National Football League (NFL).
+Nicholas Samac (/ˈseɪmæk/ SAY-mak; born August 21, 2001) is an American professional football center for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Michigan State Spartans.

 Early life

 Samac attended Mentor High School in Mentor, Ohio.
 Coming out of high school Samac was rated as a three-star recruit where he held offers from schools such as Michigan State, Ohio State, Minnesota, Vanderbilt, Duke, Indiana, and Boston College.
 Samac committed to play college football for the Michigan State Spartans.